Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Introduction

-In this paper, we present Parameter-Efficient and Quantization-aware Adaptation (PEQA), a novel quantization-aware PEFT method.
-As shown in Figure~\ref{fig:concept}, PEQA consists of two steps: (a) Decomposition (Quantization): the parameter matrix of each fully-connected layer is decomposed into a matrix of low-bit integers and a vector of scalars, and (b) Fine-tuning: for each downstream task, the scalar vector is fine-tuned with the integer matrix frozen.
-Consequently, PEQA retains the typical benefits of PEFT such as fast tuning, as well as efficient storage and switching of task-specific parameters.
-At the same time, it also offers the benefits of quantization such as low DRAM usage and faster inference from fewer memory accesses.
+To bridge the gap between PEFT and quantization, we introduce the Parameter-Efficient and Quantization-aware Adaptation (PEQA), a simple yet effective quantization-aware PEFT method.
+As illustrated in Figure~\ref{fig:concept}, PEQA encompasses two steps: (a) Decomposition (Quantization) where the parameter matrix of each fully-connected layer is decomposed into a matrix of low-bit integers and quantization scales; and (b) Fine-tuning wherein, for each downstream task, the quantization scale is fine-tuned while the integer matrix remains unchanged.
+For the quantized LLMs, merely updating the quantization scale leverages the advantages of PEQA.
+As a result, PEQA maintains the merits of PEFT, such as fewer trainable parameters, along with efficient storage and swift switching of task-specific parameters.
+Concurrently, it provides the benefits of quantization, including reduced DRAM usage during both training and deployment, and inference acceleration due to fewer memory accesses at deployment.